-- Maintaining regular e-mail contact with both the IFSA President and the partner organization.
-This includes: - ➤ Preparing a systematic calendar of the main events of the partner organization stressing the events in which IFSA could participate (including: date of event and deadlines for application) and discuss with the president about possibilities - > Trying to organize one event in which the LO and the president take part, for the latter to be introduced to the partners - Discussing issues with the IFSA president and when necessary with the IFSA direction before taking decisions - Writing a quarterly report for IFSA and for partner organization - Writing an annual report with the main important facts of the year - ➤ Working with both parties to find suitable arrangements for collaborative activities: - > Conferences, seminars, workshops, awards, internships - Online forums - Networking opportunities - Raising awareness of one organization to the other - Writing articles for the newsletters of the respective organizations and IFSA - Updating online notice boards with relevant events (IFSA web page and partners web page)
+- Maintaining regular contact with both the IFSA President and the partner organization.
+This includes: - Preparing a systematic calendar of the main events of the partner organization stressing the events in which IFSA could participate (including: date of event and deadlines for application) and discuss with the president about possibilities - Trying to organize one event in which the LO and the president take part, for the latter to be introduced to the partners - Discussing issues with the IFSA president and when necessary with the IFSA direction before taking decisions - Coordinating with the holder of the IFSA/IUFRO Joint Position and the IUFRO Joint Task Force on Forestry Education - Collecting applications for internship positions at IUFRO HQ, checking that they meet criteria, and forwarding them to IUFRO - Organising IFSA delegations to IUFRO events, including collecting and processing of applications. - Writing a quarterly report for IFSA and for partner organization - Writing an annual report with the main important facts of the year

+- Working with both parties to find suitable arrangements for collaborative activities: Conferences, seminars, workshops, awards, internships - Online forums - Networking opportunities - Raising awareness of one organization to the other - Writing articles for the newsletters of the respective organizations and IFSA - Updating online notice boards with relevant events (IFSA web page and partners web page)